theRealMarkCastillo/psa-ai-frameworks/CRITICAL_THINKING_TOOLKIT.md

 - **"Bad Science" by Ben Goldacre**

 ### For AI Interaction Strategies:
-- **[AI_EPISTEMIC_HYGIENE_GUIDE.md](ai-epistemic-hygiene-guide.md)** - Practical escape phrases and prompting strategies to maintain critical thinking with AI systems
+- **[ai-epistemic-hygiene-guide.md](ai-epistemic-hygiene-guide.md)** - Practical escape phrases and prompting strategies to maintain critical thinking with AI systems
+- **See Part 2.5 above** for loop-breaking prompts you can use in your AI conversations

 ### For AI Safety Research:
-- **[AI_PSEUDOSCIENCE_TESTING_EDUCATIONAL_DOC.md](ai-pseudoscience-testing-educational-doc.md)** - Comparative study of how 7 major AI systems respond to pseudoscience formalization requests, with analysis of failure modes and implications
+- **[ai-pseudoscience-testing-educational-doc.md](ai-pseudoscience-testing-educational-doc.md)** - Comparative study of how 7 major AI systems respond to pseudoscience formalization requests, with analysis of failure modes and implications

 ### For Finding Validated Treatments:
 - Search "evidence-based treatment for [condition]"